What Is a Conventional Loan?

 Conventional loans are often less expensive for those who have good credit and a sizable down payment.
-FHA loans tend to be cheaper for borrowers with lower credit scores and less saved up.
+Loans backed by the Federal Housing Administration tend to be cheaper for borrowers with a lower credit score and down payment.
 An FHA loan is easier to get, which means it’s a good option for first-time homebuyers, but making a larger down payment with a conventional loan likely will save you money in the long run.

 Conventional loans vs. VA loans

-VA loans are available only to eligible service members, veterans, and their surviving spouses.
-This type of loan is made by private lenders and insured by Veterans Affairs.
+Veterans Affairs loans are available only to eligible military service members, veterans, and their surviving spouses.
+This type of loan is made by private lenders and insured by the Department of Veterans Affairs.

 Compared to conventional mortgages, VA loans can be more affordable and easier to get for borrowers who qualify.
-The VA doesn’t have a minimum credit score requirement, and borrowers often don’t need to put any money down.
+VA loans have no minimum credit score requirement, and no minimum down payment.
 VA loans also don’t require mortgage insurance, unlike FHA loans and some conventional loans, though borrowers must pay a one-time VA funding fee.

 Conventional loans vs. USDA loans

-The Department of Agriculture offers loans for low-income borrowers who want to buy a home in an eligible rural area.
+The U.S. Department of Agriculture offers loans for low- and mid-income borrowers who want to buy a home in an eligible rural area.

 How To Get a Conventional Loan

-Once you’re ready to start touring homes and making offers, get mortgage preapproval.
-This is a more involved process than pre-qualification and involves a greater amount of paperwork.
-However, it gives you a more precise idea of what your loan might look like, shows real estate agents and home sellers that you’re a serious buyer, and sets you up for the final mortgage application.
+When you’re ready to tour homes and make offers, get mortgage preapproval.
+This gives you a more precise idea of what your loan might look like and shows real estate agents and home sellers that you’re a serious buyer.

 Check out the answers to some frequently asked questions about conventional mortgages.

-The primary drawback of a conventional loan is that you need to meet all the eligibility requirements, including DTI ratio, income, and loan amount requirements.
-That might limit your ability to buy certain homes with a conventional loan.
+The primary drawback of a conventional loan is that you need to meet stricter eligibility requirements and there is a maximum loan amount for conforming mortgages.

 Conventional loans typically are not difficult to get.
 They’re the most common type of mortgage out there, with more than 70% of homebuyers using them.